 Lastly—with all that self-assured, unshakeable enjoyment of your craft—don’t exclude the possibility that you might be cool without even knowing it.
 As Gary Vee has said, “Being cool has nothing to do with age; it has to do with how solid your identity is.”
 Kalhan Rosenblatt filed an article for NBC in 2019 documenting the popularity of gaming and streaming among people far older than myself.
 Rosenblatt wrote, “Will, 66, goes by ‘GrndPaGaming’ on the streaming platform Twitch rather than his real name, where he plays a variety of video games, including ‘PlayerUnknown’s Battlegrounds’, a popular online multiplayer shooting game.
 Wearing black headphones and Aviator reading glasses, he commentates for viewers as he shoots up opposing teams.
 Will said he has been playing video games since he had to sign out an Apple II computer on Naval Amphibious Base Coronado in the 1970s when he was a Navy diver.”

 So, there’s hope for me yet!
 Maybe I’ll never be too old for Twitch!

-Tom has a diverse career as a Content Producer, Video Editor, and Designer.
-He is the author of academic textbook 'Managing a Video Production Company' and is also the co-owner of a TV advertising business in the UK.
-Outside work Tom enjoys sci-fi, gaming, and fitness.
+Tom is a Television Commercial Director, Editor, Designer, and Author.
+He is the author of the Focal Press media studies textbook 'Managing a Video Production Company' and is also the Production Director of JMS Group, a television commercial production company in the UK.
+Outside of the media Tom enjoys sci-fi, gaming, fitness, hiking, and yoga.